jrcopeti/react-pizza-delivery/README.md

 https://pizzadeliveryco.netlify.app/

 Welcome to Pizza Delivery Co., a web application delivering a consistent pizza ordering experience.
+From menu browsing to real-time delivery tracking, We've got it all covered.

 ![Screenshot](/public/screenshot-1.png)

 Built in React, the goal of this project is to practice Redux as a state management tool.
-React Query for create seamless page transitions and API integration as well.
+React Query was used for creating seamless page transitions and API integration as well.
-Tailwind CSS is used for styling the application
+Tailwind CSS was the choice for styling the application.

-From menu browsing to real-time delivery tracking, We've got it all covered.

 ## Features